 Flatbed trucks frequently transport components for the wind energy sector, like turbine blades and tower sections.
 Plus, they often serve as an economic indicator, reflecting the health and activity levels of industries like manufacturing, construction, and infrastructure development.

-As of 2023, there were 592,286 long-distance freight trucking businesses in the United States, an increase of 5.3% from the previous year.
+As of 2024, there were more than 632,675 long-distance freight trucking businesses in the United States, an increase of 2.9% from the previous year.
 Illinois, Texas, and California have the highest concentrations of these businesses.
 [1]

 Table of Contents